Fall Equinox 2025: When Is the First Day of Fall?

 Are day and night truly equal on the equinox?

 They're quite close to being equal, but not precisely.
-For instance, on September 22, 2024, in New York, the daylight will last for 12 hours and 7 minutes.
+For example, on September 22, 2025, in New York, USA, daylight will last for about 12 hours and 8 minutes.
 There are two reasons behind this slight discrepancy — first, atmospheric refraction (that delays sunsets by about 8 minutes), and second, the specific definition of sunset and sunrise.
 For a visual explanation of why day and night aren't exactly equal during equinoxes, you can check out our infographic about equinoxes.

 Do other planets have equinoxes and solstices?